lisu0116/assignment3/README.md

 # -R: operate on files and directories recursively
 ```

-[!Question] The benefit of creating a system user for this task rather than using a regular user or root
+The benefit of creating a system user for this task rather than using a regular user or root

 There are three benefits: enhanced security, separation of concerns and principle of least privilege.